aluong15/CoffeeShopChatbot/README.md

 5. **Expose Local Server (Optional):**

-    If you need to expose your local server using ngrok, run:
+    If you need to expose your local server using ngrok, ensure you have ngrok installed.
+Replace '5000' with your Flask port if different.
+Run:

     ```bash
     ngrok http 5000

-    Ensure you have ngrok installed.
-Replace '5000' with your Flask port if different.

 6. **Interact with the Chatbot:**